MaxBotCoder/Tokenized-data-access-system/README.md

 Requirements to deploy contract (Instructions are made for linux only!):

 Step 1 (Download NodeJS via NVM & setup shortcut commands)

-Firstly, go to NVM's github page here --> https://github.com/nvm-sh/nvm?tab=readme-ov-file#manual-install
+Firstly, go to NVM's github page here --> https://github.com/nvm-sh/nvm?tab=readme-ov-file#manual-install <--- use their instructions for installations use mine for setup after install!

 Secondly, set up command shortcuts to activate nvm and all software related to it on demand via opening the terminal then typing in sudo nano .bashrc